 Employee Spill Response

 There are many substances that employees will encounter which are harmful to health, and it is vitally important to ensure that even small spills are approached with appropriate caution.
-Any employees involved in the clean-up process must be trained to deal with the situation and equipped with suitable Personal Protective Equipment (PPE) - including Respiratory Protective Equipment (RPE) to enable them to safely deal with the spill.
+Any employees involved in the clean-up process must not only be trained to deal with the situation, but also equipped with suitable Personal Protective Equipment (PPE) and/or Respiratory Protective Equipment (RPE) to enable them to safely deal with the spill.

-Some of them suffered ill health following the incident, which included an asthma attack, a severe headache, nausea, sore eyes and throat.
-One of the workers was referred by his doctor to a specialist for treatment.
+Some of them suffered ill health following the incident, including an asthma attack, a severe headache, nausea, sore eyes and throat.
+One of the workers was referred by their doctor to a specialist for treatment.

 The HSE’s investigation found that:

-• The company had failed to carry out a suitable and sufficient assessment and had not prepared for this emergency (but foreseeable) situation.
+- The company had failed to carry out a suitable and sufficient assessment and had not prepared for this sort of emergency (but foreseeable) situation.

 All of these negative impacts could be easily avoided, and would have cost far less than the HSE penalties.